department-for-transport/coffee-and-coding/20181010_Software_Dev_practices_in_R/README.md

-- **Master** is a version of the code that is 'stable', the version that is used to produce the final output of a publication, for example.
+- **Master** is the 'stable' branch of the code, the version that is used to produce the final output of a publication, for example.
   - Versions are tagged (here with version numbers), so you know which version of the code was used for a particular task.
-- **Features** are worked on as a separate branch and these features are integrated into a **development** branch (a work in progress)
+- **Features** are worked on in a separate branch and these features are integrated into a **development** branch (a work in progress)